Dungannon

 For centuries, it was the 'capital' of the O'Neill dynasty of Tír Eoghain, who dominated most of Ulster and built a castle on the hill.
 After the O'Neills' defeat in the Nine Years' War, the English founded a plantation town on the site, which grew into what is now Dungannon.
-Dungannon has won Ulster in Bloom's Best Kept Town Award five times.
-It currently has the highest percentage of immigrants of any town in Northern Ireland.
+A linen centre in the 19th century, it became a centre for food processing in the late 20th, with Moy Park, a leading poultry producer, today its largest employer.
+As a result of the processors sourcing immigrant labour, Dungannon currently has the highest percentage of residents born outside of the British Isles of any town in Northern Ireland.